chaseleif/dksaveeditor/utils/README.md

 The colors were pushed into the region of the first character.
 So, the first the first 2 of these bytes will have been overwritten.
-The purpose of these 2 bytes is unknown, other side-effects caused by overwriting these bytes is also unknown.
+The purpose of these 2 bytes is unknown, side-effects caused by overwriting these bytes is unknown.

+## Not necessarily a problem
+The original 4 characters begin the character section.
+If these 4 characters were not killed by selecting kill character in character creation screen, and are not being used, then the 2 bytes that were overwritten belong to the first of those characters.

 ## Usage
 The save file will be modified in-place, make backups desired before using.